 - In the event of a book being shortlisted for a Prize, publishers agree that they will:

-a) Contribute 10 copies of the book to be used by the Royal Society for promoting the book and the Prize.
+a) Contribute 10 additional gratis copies of the book to be used by the Royal Society for promoting the book and the Prize.

-b) Supply within ten working days upon notification of shortlisting: book synopsis, author biography, high-resolution electronic photographs of the author(s) and book cover cleared for perpetual, royalty-free use and distribution by the Society or its agents in any media and publicity associated with the Prize.
+b) Supply within 10 working days upon notification of shortlisting: book synopsis, author biography, high-resolution electronic photographs of the author(s) and book cover cleared for perpetual, royalty-free use and distribution by the Royal Society or its agents in any media and publicity associated with the Prize.

 c) In cooperation and agreement with the Royal Society press office, issue a press release to appropriate contacts about the book’s success in being shortlisted.